openthread/openthread/src/cli/README.md

 Done
 ```

-### bbr mgmt dua \<status\> [meshLocalIid]
+### bbr mgmt dua \<status\|coap-code\> [meshLocalIid]

 Configure the response status for DUA.req with meshLocalIid in payload.
-Without meshLocalIid, simply respond any coming DUA.req next with the specified status.
+Without meshLocalIid, simply respond any coming DUA.req next with the specified status or COAP code.

 Only for testing/reference device.